zdh2292390/DOLM/README.md

 4. Product Title Categorization (PTC)

-To run fine-tuning experiments on all of the four tasks, first run the following jupyter notebook to train the model on each task:
+To run fine-tuning experiments on all of the four tasks, you must first run the following jupyter notebook to train the model on each task:
 ```
 fine-tune/script/run_training.ipynb
 ```